 One of the primary drivers of this part of the law is that past compensation disparities may continue if an employer bases a new salary on a candidate’s compensation history.
 In Massachusetts, women make approximately 84% of what men earn.
 There are even greater pay disparities if we compare men to women of color.

-Candidates can voluntarily share their current or past compensation.
+With the help of Worker compensation attorney, candidates can voluntarily share their current or past compensation.
 However, you as the employer, can not ask.
 You can also not request a placement or search firm to ask on your company’s behalf.

 A different approach that may help is asking a candidate about what their expectations are for their next role.
 One question that I have begun asking, to prepare for July 1st, “What are you hoping to make in your next role?”
 Some candidates share their current or past compensation.
 Some do not.
 Either way, you will still learn what the candidate expects to earn in their next role.
 This answer will likely give you the information you need, specifically what a candidate expects to make in their next role.
 This is helpful information for you to know.
 If a candidate has a compensation expectation out of your company’s compensation range, you can have a conversation about what your company hopes to pay for that role.
 Sometimes a candidate will demonstrate flexibility, but sometimes they will not.